-Departmental Budget Reductions to Fund Pressures

-This budget reduction relates to additional income from service users contributions.
+Departmental Budget Reductions to Fund Pressures This budget reduction relates to additional income from service users contributions.

-Use of Strategic reserve to fund demographic pressures and the final year of reserve used to deliver priorities for Carers support.
+One off costs funded from dept reserves Use of Strategic reserve to fund demographic pressures and the final year of reserve used to deliver priorities for Carers support.